balakreshnan/Samples2024/finetuning/finetuneprocess0424.md

 - It is absolutly necessary to manage the fine tuning life cycle management.
 - Security and privacy is also important in the fine tuning process.
 - Be transparent in the process and results.

+### Process

+Certainly!
+The image outlines a flowchart for the fine tuning process in machine learning model development.
+Here's a step-by-step explanation:

+- Start: Begin the process.
+- Use Case: Identify the specific use case for which the model is being developed.
+This defines the purpose and scope of the model.
+- Task: Determine the specific task the model needs to perform.
+This could be text generation, image/video creation, image/audio/video summarization, etc.
+- RAG (Retrieval-Augmented Generation) Decision:
+    - If "Yes", the model uses vector embeddings from a document store to enhance the generation process.
+    - If "No", skip to the next step without using vector embeddings.
+- Model Selection: Choose a machine learning model.
+The choice can depend on the size of the model required (small or large).
+- Fine Tune Train: Fine-tune the selected model on a specific dataset.
+This involves adjusting the model's parameters so it can better perform the task at hand.
+- Validation/Test/Evaluation: Validate the fine-tuned model through testing and evaluation to ensure it meets the performance criteria.
+- Responsible AI Eval: Evaluate the model to ensure it aligns with responsible AI principles, which could include fairness, privacy, security, and robustness.
+- Human Eval: Have human evaluators assess the model's performance to ensure it is making sense from a human perspective.
+- Model Test Results/Leaderboard: Record the model's test results and potentially compare it with other models on a leaderboard to see how well it performs relative to others.
+- Deployment/LLMops or Model Registry:
+    - If the model is "Accepted" (i.e., it performs well and meets all criteria), it moves to the deployment phase where it is made available for use, or it is added to a model registry for future reference.
+    - If the model is not accepted, it may require revisiting earlier steps for further refinement.

+Throughout this process, there may be additional steps and considerations, such as using GPU compute for training/testing and employing various frameworks.
+It's also important to have a dataset that the model can be trained and validated on, which involves finding data, creating datasets, and validating them, potentially with human evaluation to ensure quality.
+Additionally, once the model is ready, it should be made accessible to the intended consumer.

 ### Deeper look at teams and their skills needed